pebakery/pebakery-docs/Commands/String/BytesToInt.md

 # StrFormat,BytesToInt

-Converts an human readable string representing the size of a file or directory to a machine readable intiger representing the size in bytes.
+Converts a human readable string representing the size of a file or directory to a machine readable integer representing the size in bytes.

 Strings can be converted to bytes from KB, MB, GB, TB or PB.

 ## Syntax